Introduction to Spark Commands

 - Spark shell has a lot of options to manage the resources of the cluster.
 Below Command can help you with that:

-- Spark chooses good partition by its own for your data.
+- Spark chooses a good partition on its own for your data.
 But it’s always a good practice to keep an eye on partitions before you start your job.
 Trying out different partitions will help you with the parallelism of your job.

 Conclusion

-Spark command is a revolutionary and versatile big data engine, which can work for batch processing, real-time processing, caching data etc. Spark has a rich set of Machine Learning libraries that can enable data scientists and analytical organizations to build strong, interactive and speedy applications.
+Spark command is a revolutionary and versatile big data engine that can work for batch processing, real-time processing, caching data, etc. Spark has a rich set of Machine Learning libraries that can enable data scientists and analytical organizations to build strong, interactive, and speedy applications.

 Recommended Articles

 This has been a guide to Spark commands.
-Here we have discussed concept, basic, intermediate as well as advanced Spark Commands along with tips and tricks to use effectively.
+Here we have discussed concepts, basic, intermediate, and advanced Spark Commands along with tips and tricks to use effectively.
 You may also look at the following article to learn more –